CEODemitri/To-Code/src/blog/2021-05-01-my-first-article.md

 ---
 title: In The Beginning
 author: ceoDemitri
-date: 2021-05-01
+date: 2023-11-06
 tags: ["post", "featured"]
 image: /assets/blog/article-1.jpg
-imageAlt: Very first Blog
+imageAlt: Blog Post One
 description: A Challenge to myself to do something different.
+How easy life may pass us by and when we look around, the world is passing us by as well.
+Exact feeling I felt one day one year ago today; "I Have to make a difference..."
 ---

-I think to the past and am inspired by the ingenuity, imagination and invention.
-The programmers before me have paved a wonderful path inspiring me to push the limits and make my own mark.
-How much more is left to discover; every day amazing coders develop new recipes making all of our jobs a bit easier.
-With the release of AI and Machine Learning a whole new terrain has been uncovered.
+I think to the past and am hugely inspired by the ingenuity, imagination and invention.
+The programmers before us have paved a wonderful path inspiring me to push the limits and focus on making my own mark.
+I am amazed at how much they accomplished and where they have lead us.
+How much more is left to discover?
+Have we reached the apex?
+No. Every day amazing coders, today, develop new recipes and tools making all of our jobs a bit easier.
+With the release of AI and Machine Learning, a whole new terrain has been uncovered.
+All of us new comers have much ground to make up.
 I have always enjoyed a fiesty challenge.
 I do get joy from solving complex problems.
+I have accessed the landscape and have uncovered three unique challenges for me: Improve on the works of giants, keep up with my peers and now keep up with the world.

 Growing up, I never really used too much brain power; school was super easy even in the advanced classes.
 So I coasted even when I could push my limits and show a bit more.
 Coding has been my chance to really stretch my brain muscles.
 Now, learning in 2023, I thought I would find random people here and there trying to learn like me but I was amazed to find a whole community of communities full of people all over the world teaching themselves to code.
 How amazing.
+Coding requires a lot of fearlessness and flexibility, amongst a list of other things, forcing me to implement every square inch of my brain mass.
+And that is the fun part.

 I believe the role of man is to invent and aspire; no need to repeat any generation because you build on from the next and grow.
 In my opinion, I refuse to believe this has been the height of civilization.
 Driving dinosaur cars with our delicate "fossil fuels", using dirty electricity to power many of our electronics; the lack of ineffeciency is disturbing to me.
 As powerful as we should be, our technology is slow and heavily bogged with bloatware.
 We, the majority, wait on a small minority to signal when it is time to elevate.
 We simply go with the flow.
 As for me, I am here to spark a revolution.